Electoral system of Germany: Voting system

 The voter has two votes.
 The federal election system distinguishes between 'first' and 'second' votes.
 However, these terms refer neither to a hierarchical order of importance of the votes, nor to a logical (chronological) sequence in a valid election process.
-According to public polls, about 70% (2002) to 63% (2005) of the voters mistakenly thought the first vote to be more important than the second.
+According to public polls, between 63% (2005) and 70% (2002) of voters mistakenly thought the first vote to be more important than the second.
 In some state election systems that have two voting systems modelled after the federal election setup, the votes are called 'vote for person' and 'vote for list'.
 It is important that both votes have distinct functions.

 First vote

 The first vote allows the elector to vote for a direct candidate of their constituency, who applies for a direct mandate in the Bundestag (see illustration above, no. 2).
-Relative majority voting is used, which means that the candidate who receives most of the votes gets the mandate.
+A plurality voting system is used, which means that the candidate who receives more votes than any other candidate gets the mandate.
 If the vote results in a tie, the lot drawn by the leader of the regional election is decisive.
 In this case, the votes for the other candidates are invalid.
 The primary function of the first vote is to personalize the election.
 As there are 299 constituencies at the moment, the same number of mandates in the Bundestag are distributed to the elected candidates in each district.
 However, the first vote does not determine the power of the parties in the Bundestag.
 For each direct mandate in a Bundesland the party always receives one mandate fewer from the second vote.

 The size and the geographical shape of the electoral constituencies are revised by an electoral committee appointed by Germany's Head of State.
 The final decision is made by the German Bundestag and can be found in an attachment to the federal electoral law.